 Expert Reveals 7 Tips on How to Erase Your Personal Data When Selling Your Car

-But behind the luxury, these features are powered by a complex background of artificial intelligence and reams of computer code-driven by a massive amount of data, which means that our connected cars can collect copious amounts of personal information on us drivers, from our phone numbers and address to our location history and music taste.
+But behind the luxury, these features are powered by a complex background of artificial intelligence and reams of computer code driven by a massive amount of data, which means that our connected cars can collect copious amounts of personal information on us drivers, from our phone numbers and address to our location history and music taste.

 But luckily, erasing your data from your connected car is a super easy process.
 Following on from a recent report on connected cars, Alex Kindred, car insurance expert at Confused.com, has shared his seven tips on erasing your data and protecting yourself:

-- Log out of all apps – Log out of all navigation, music and other apps you have an account for and make sure your user details and passwords do not automatically populate to log you back in.
+2. Log out of all apps – Log out of all navigation, music and other apps you have an account for and ensure your user details and passwords do not automatically populate to log you back in.
 With tech companies like Apple offering CarPlay, for example, which gives drivers the ability to unlock and start their car from their iPhone, if drivers don’t log out of features like this, then future drivers of that vehicle may be able to gain access to your music accounts, as well as personal calendars and other iPhone features.

-- Remove all external storage – If your car has removable media storage, like a USB drive or SD card reader, make sure these are all removed from the vehicle and the information hasn’t been stored anywhere – especially if the devices contain personal data stored on them.
+5. Remove all external storage – If your car has removable media storage, like a USB drive or SD card reader, make sure these are all removed from the vehicle and the information hasn’t been stored anywhere – especially if the devices contain personal data stored on them.

-- Reset your car at the dealership – You can also take your vehicle to the dealership and ask them to restore it to its factory settings if you don’t feel comfortable doing it yourself.
-They should be able to wipe all of your data in the process and ensure that all the information about driver habits, location, paired devices is removed from the vehicle because it’s been electronically updated.
+7. Reset your car at the dealership – You can also take your vehicle to the dealership and ask them to restore it to its factory settings if you don’t feel comfortable doing it yourself.
+They should be able to wipe all of your data in the process and ensure that all the information about driver habits, location, and paired devices is removed from the vehicle because it’s been electronically updated.

-It’s also important that you wipe the previous owners’ data when buying a new car if they haven’t already done so.
+It’s also vital that you wipe the previous owners’ data when buying a new car if they haven’t already done so.
 Because it may mean they still have control over some vehicle elements, some vehicles nowadays have external control from apps where you can stop and start the engine, turn on the air-con, and track the vehicle’s location.

 RELATED: Ever Wondered How Much Your Car Knows About You?